arm-on/linux-essentials/README.md

 |-|-|
 | docker ps | List all running containers with their ID and name |

+### How to push your own docker container to docker hub
+1. Run `docker ps` to get its ID
+2. Use the `docker commit` command to create a new image.
+Replace <container_id> with the ID or name of your running container and <image_name> with the desired name for your new image.
+Run `docker commit <container_id> <image_name>:<tag>` (Choose an image name and a tag, .e.g, `docker commit 00784f83a867 torch112cu116:latest`)
+3. Run `docker images` to make sure the image has been created.
+4. Run `docker login` to log into the docker hub.
+5. Docker Hub requires images to be tagged with your Docker Hub username and repository name.
+To do this, run `docker tag <image_name>:<tag> <dockerhub_username>/<repository_name>:<tag>` (e.g., `docker tag torch112cu116:latest armanmalekzadeh/gpulinux:latest`).
+6. Push the tagged image to Docker Hub by running `docker push armanmalekzadeh/gpulinux:latest`.

 ## Common Problems
 [Back to top](#)